 Thanks to the richness of the Falco rule syntax, you can create rules for many behavior-oriented controls.

 But you won’t have to create those rules from scratch.
-For runtime security, Sysdig provides many out-of-the-box rules with coverage across multiple controls and families at the same time:
+Sysdig provides many out-of-the-box rules and features with coverage across multiple controls and families at the same time:

-- 19 Falco rules tagged for this family, like: “Detect creation on AWS for a HTTP target group without SSL,” tagged for control SC-8(1)
+- System and communications protection: 19 Falco rules tagged for this family, like: “Detect creation on AWS for a HTTP target group without SSL,” tagged for control SC-8(1).

-- 52 Falco rules tagged for this family, like: “Update Package Repository” tagged also for controls CM-5, SI-7, SI-4, SI-3
+- System and information integrity: 52 Falco rules tagged for this family, like: “Update Package Repository” tagged also for controls CM-5, SI-7, SI-4, SI-3.

 Implementing NIST 800-53 rules with Anitian